ysharplanguage/FastJsonParser/README.md

     bool
     string

-In this case of, say, "loosely typed" deserialization, one may ask: "But what about the JSON number literals in the input - why deserializing them as *strings*?"
+In this case of, say, "loosely typed" deserialization, you may ask: "But what about the JSON number literals in the input - why deserializing them as *strings*?"

 I would then ask - ".... in absence of more specific type information about the deserialization target, *"who"* is likely best placed to decide whether the number after the colon, in